I5UCC/VRCMultiUploader/README.md

 # Usage

 VRCMultiUploader is a tool that allows you to ***upload all active GameObjects with a Pipeline Manager***. <br>
-However, it will display an error if the Pipeline Manager is empty.
-To avoid this, ensure that you ***set up the Avatar at least once manually***.
+However, it will display an error if a Pipeline Manager is empty.
+To avoid this, ensure that you ***set up your Avatars at least once manually***.

 To use VRCMultiUploader, follow these steps:
 1. In the ***Unity Menu Bar***, locate and select `VRCMultiUploader`.